Dundee, Kentucky

-Dundee is an unincorporated community in Ohio County, Kentucky, United States.
-Dundee is located on Kentucky Route 69, 10.5 mi northeast of Hartford.
+Dundee is an unincorporated community in Ohio County in the U.S. state of Kentucky.
+Dundee is located on Kentucky Route 69, 10.5 mi northeast of Hartford and 6.4 mi southwest of Fordsville.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Dundee has a humid subtropical climate, abbreviated "Cfa" on climate maps.